Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Introduction

 \subsection{Notation and Assumptions}

-Suppose $X$ is a smooth, projective variety (i.e. a smooth, integral, projective scheme of finite type over an algebraically closed field) of dimension $n$.
+Suppose $X$ is a smooth, projective variety (i.e. a smooth, integral, projective scheme of finite type over an algebraically closed field) of dimension $\operatorname{dim}(X)=n$.
 Note we allow arbitrary characteristic of the base field.
 Fix a very ample divisor $H$ on $X$.
-We write the intersection of $n-1$ general hyperplanes in $|H|$ as $H^{n-1}$.
-By Bertini's theorem, $H^{n-1}$ is a smooth, integral curve whose genus we denote by $g$.
-By the adjunction formula,
+We denote the sectional genus of $X$ with respect to $H$ by $g$.
+In other words, $g$ is the genus of the smooth, integral curve $H^{n-1}$.
+By the adjunction formula, we can rewrite the sectional genus as